DGrv/dorian-gravier/_pages/code/bash.md

   }
 }
 ```

-after.txt is :
+with this, which is "after.txt":

 ```txt
 rootpath \<\- 'D\:\/BU_Work\/Maxi_BU\/20240812\/Shared_Dorian\/'
 Sys\.setlocale\('LC_ALL', 'German'\)
 ```

-Prepare you expression and you after.txt to include "\n" (check [source](https://unix.stackexchange.com/a/181215/374250))
+Prepare your expression and your after.txt to include "\n" (check [source](https://unix.stackexchange.com/a/181215/374250))
 You can use the [online tool to escape regex](https://beautifycode.net/regex-escape)

 ```sh